francelabs/datafari/README.txt

 (if you are on Debian 7 you will need to add the testing repo in /etc/apt/sources.list)
 - Processor : 1GHZ and RAM : 8GB
 - Ports 8080, 5432, 9200, 5601 are opened
-- Debian environment : requires curl, debconf, unzip, sudo, libc6-dev
+- Debian environment : requires curl, debconf, unzip, sudo, libc6-dev, jq, lsof

 How to install and start Datafari :